-The Virgin Money Giving Mini London Marathon started at Old Billingsgate at 08:40 in 2016 – this consists of three-mile races for different youth categories.
+The Virgin Money Giving Mini London Marathon starts at Old Billingsgate at 08:40 – this consists of three-mile races for different youth categories.

-The official start times for 2016 Virgin Money London Marathon were as follows:
+The official start times for 2017 Virgin Money London Marathon are as follows:

 - 08:55 – London 2018 World Para Athletics Marathon World Cup in association with the Virgin Money London Marathon elite wheelchair race